Navigating the Space of Symmetric CMC Surfaces: CMC tori revisited

 such that

 The function $\hat\chi$ is linear for $\Sigma \cong \C P^1$ thus the image of $S^1$ under $\hat \chi$ is a circle itself.
 Further, since $\Gamma$ is rectangular the lattice $\Lambda$ of its Jacobian is also rectangular.
-A computation (comparing the monodromies of the $\nabla^{\lambda}$ corresponding to $\chi$ and the actual associated family) shows that the spectral data of homogenous tori are given by choosing $\gamma = 0$ and
+A computation (comparing the monodromies of the $\nabla^{\lambda}$ corresponding to $\chi$ and the actual associated family) shows that the spectral data of homogenous tori are given by the choice $\gamma = 0$ (after the shift) and